 These are just the baseline qualities you need.
 In addition to the physical aspect, to compete in a figure contest you also need posing skills and stage presentation along with the right skin color through tanning and skin dyes, hair and makeup done, posing suit, posing heels, etc.

-To even get on stage you need to build a great physique and this is done through figure competition workouts that stimulate all the targeted muscles with maximum intensity for the chosen body part.
+To even get on stage you need to build a great physique.
+That is done through figure competition workouts.
+A proper workout stimulates all the targeted muscles with maximum intensity for the chosen body part.

 As a figure competitor you will need to display a full chest with deep cleavage, wide shoulders with nice caps, well-built and defined arms, a wide back with a v-taper, balanced legs showing muscularity and separation, proportioned calves along with a small waist displaying well-defined abs.